georchestra/notes/readme.md

  ```
  Then, just follow build instruction of mapfishapp georchestra submodule.

-## Configuration
+## Addon Configuration

  Configuration of this addon is done in mapfishapp properties files in datadir : `mapfishapp/mapfishapp.properties`.
 You
  need, at least, to define one backend to be enable to store notes in database.
 You can define as many backend as you
  want.
 Each backend must have a unique identifier under `id` key.
 For each backend, you need to define following keys :

      * id : alphanumeric identifier of backend, Must be unique across backends.
      * table : target table in configured database, may contains database schema
      * srid : numeric identifier of projection used.
 For example : 4326
      * jdbcUrl : jdbc URL to connect to database.
 For example : `jdbc:postgresql://localhost:5432/georchestra?user=www-data&password=www-data`

  Each previous keys must be prefixed with `note.x.` where x is sequential integer starting from 0.
 For example, if you
- want to define first backend identifier as `foo`, you need to define following property in `mapfishapp.properties` file in
+ want to define first backend identifier as `foo`, you need to define following property in `mapfishapp.properties` file
- datadir :
+ in datadir :

  ```properties
 note.0.id=foo